 BuzzCopper

 Coming soon, BuzzCopper is an insect detector for detecting Yellow-Legged Asian Hornets.
-BuzzCopper takes a sequence of low-resolution photos over a bait station and uses machine vision processing to look for insect-shaped 'blobs'.
-If a blob is roughly the right size and shape it then takes a high resolution photo.
-This is uploaded to Google Cloud and screened through an AI image processing system (currently Google Vision aka Google Lens) to check what insect has been spotted.
-If the reported inferences contain e.g. 'Hornet' the device sends an alert email warning you, the device operator, of the sighting.
+BuzzCopper takes a sequence of photos over a bait station and uses machine vision processing to look for insect-shaped 'blobs'.
+If a new blob is roughly the right size and shape it then uses an onboard AI model to determine the species.
+If an Asian Hornet is inferred it sends out an email alert warning you, the device operator, of the sighting.
+All images (Asian Hornets and other insects) and inferences are uploaded to Google Cloud for posterity and may be referenced through a link in the email.
 You may then forward the link onto the appropriate authorities (e.g. the National Bee Unit in the UK) as you see fit.

 If the device is operating out of WiFi range it will store any sightings on an SD card until it next senses a WiFi signal.